tock/tock/doc/courses/rustconf/capsule.md

 `kernel/src/debug.rs`.
 Note that it has an output buffer of size `BUF_SIZE` (`debug.rs:29`).
-When the kernel calls `debug!`, does the macro return when the message has been written to the serial port (synchronous), or does it return and asynchonrously write out the debug message?
+When the kernel calls `debug!`, does the macro return when the message has been written to the serial port (synchronous), or does it return and asynchronously write out the debug message?
 Hint: the call to `subscribe` on line 120 is what starts the write operation, resulting in the `callback` on line 130.